Get back in touch

-As well as the information you give us via questionnaires and at clinic, we also collect data from your official records (for example, your NHS records, and information about any benefits you may receive).
+As well as the information you give us via questionnaires and at clinic, we also collect data from your official records (for example, your NHS records and information about any benefits you may receive).
 This is called data linkage and it is extrememly valuable for research.
 Data linkage gives us information that is otherwise difficult to obtain, and information that you may not even know yourself (for example, exact doses of medicine you have been prescribed).
 Read more about the ways in which we use and safeguard this data (and how to tell us if you do not want us to use these records).

 Since I last took part, I’ve become a parent myself – can my children get involved too?

 Absolutely!
-For the last six years, we have been following a growing number of Children of the Children of the 90s (COCO90s), making us the only project we know of to provide scientists with information on three generations.
+In recent years, we have been following a growing number of Children of the Children of the 90s (COCO90s), making us the only project we know of to provide scientists with information on three generations.
 Whatever age your children are, we’d love them to get involved too.
 Likewise, if you our your partner is pregnant, then please do let us know.

 I’m still not sure about taking part.
 Can I talk to someone about what’s involved?